fr3nd/apache-top/README.md

     apache-top -u http://192.168.0.1/server-status

-If for any reason we don’t have direct access to 80 port, a tunel can be createdusing ssh:
+If for any reason we don’t have direct access to 80 port, a tunel can be created using ssh:

     ssh -L 8080:localhost:80 192.168.0.1